Get access to historic name change records

 • Chapter number of the legislative statute or the location of the Probate & Family Court

 It's important to note that the information above only applies to name changes that were authorized by the General Court or Probate & Family Courts.
 Many people changed their names informally and didn't record the change with the state government.
-Immigrants' names may have been anglicized or had the spelling altered slightly when they arrived in the United States, but these changes aren't usually documented.
+Immigrants' names may have been anglicized or had the spelling changed slightly when they arrived in the United States, but these changes aren't usually documented.
 Name changes for naturalized citizens may be referenced in their naturalization records.

 Fees for Get access to historic name change records